Thom Yorke: Lyrics

-Yorke's lyrics express paranoia; the Guardian critic Alexis Petridis described "what you might call the Yorke worldview: that life is a waking nightmare and everything is completely and perhaps irreparably screwed".
-According to Yorke, many of his lyrics are motivated by anger, expressing his political and environmental concerns and written as "a constant response to doublethink".
-The lyrics of the 2003 Radiohead album Hail to the Thief dealt with what Yorke called the "ignorance and intolerance and panic and stupidity" following the 2000 election of US President George W. Bush and the unfolding War on Terror.
+Yorke said his lyrics were motivated by anger, expressing his political and environmental concerns and written as "a constant response to doublethink".
+The lyrics of the 2003 Radiohead album Hail to the Thief dealt with what Yorke called the "ignorance and intolerance and panic and stupidity" following the 2000 election of US President George W. Bush and the unfolding war on terror.
 Yorke wrote his 2006 single "Harrowdown Hill" about David Kelly, the British weapons expert and whistleblower.
 In a 2008 television performance of "House of Cards", Yorke dedicated the "denial, denial" refrain to Bush for rejecting the Kyoto Protocol, an international treaty to reduce greenhouse gases.
 The 2011 single "The Daily Mail" attacks the right-wing Daily Mail newspaper.

+Many of Yorke's lyrics express paranoia.
+The Guardian critic Alexis Petridis described "what you might call the Yorke worldview: that life is a waking nightmare and everything is completely and perhaps irreparably screwed".
 In a 2015 interview with the activist and writer George Monbiot, Yorke said: "In the 60s, you could write songs that were like calls to arms, and it would work ...
 It's much harder to do that now.
 If I was going to write a protest song about climate change in 2015, it would be shit.
 It's not like one song or one piece of art or one book is going to change someone's mind."
 Working on Radiohead's ninth album, A Moon Shaped Pool, Yorke worried that political songs alienated some listeners, but decided it was better than writing "another lovey-dovey song about nothing".

-Pitchfork wrote that Yorke's lyrics on A Moon Shaped Pool were less cynical, conveying wonder and amazement.
-Many critics felt the album's lyrics might address Yorke's separation from Rachel Owen, his partner of more than 20 years.
-However, in 2019, Yorke denied writing biographically, saying he instead writes "spasmodic" lyrics based on imagery.
+Greene wrote that Yorke's lyrics on A Moon Shaped Pool were less cynical, conveying wonder and amazement.
+Many critics felt the lyrics might address Yorke's separation from Rachel Owen, his partner of more than 20 years.
+Yorke denied writing biographically, saying he instead writes "spasmodic" lyrics based on imagery.

 Dance

-Yorke often incorporates dance into his performances, described by the Times as his "on-stage signature".
-He began dancing on stage after Radiohead released Kid A in 2000, as "I suddenly didn't have a guitar around my neck".
-His dancing features in music videos for songs such as "Lotus Flower" and "Ingenue", and the short film Anima.
+Yorke often incorporates dance into his performances, described by the Sunday Times as his "on-stage signature".
+He began dancing on stage after Radiohead released Kid A in 2000, as many songs did not require him to play guitar.
+The New York Times contrasted Yorke's "tortured" 1990s appearance with his later "looser", more comfortable performances.
+Yorke said he enjoyed "messing around with the idea of being the rock star or the uptight [1990s] guy.
+I can choose to do something completely different and be stupid or jump around."

+Yorke's dancing features in music videos for songs such as "Lotus Flower" and "Ingenue", and the short film Anima.
 Critics have described it as "erratic", "flailing" and unconventional.
 In 2011, Rolling Stone readers voted Yorke their 10th-favourite dancing musician.